-Decision making can be a challenge in any strata corporation; especially when investing significant funds into maintenance such as an exterior re-painting project.
+Decision making can be a challenge in any strata corporation; especially when investing significant funds into maintenance such as an exterior repainting project.
 Here is some friendly advice to get started and provide your council with a solid foundation for your planning.

 Establish a Scope of Work

-A proper scope of work means determining what needs to be painted and what does not.
-Having clear consensus from council before calling contractors will save time and money.
+The proper scope of work means determining what needs to be painted and what does not.
+Having a clear consensus from the council before calling contractors will save time and money.
 There are painting inspectors who can help you decide what to re-paint and which products to use (search online for Painting Inspectors in your area or call us for info on who we see in the market).
 If your strata decides to establish the scope of work on your own, the first step is to review your existing surfaces and note any areas of concern.
 Use the following checklist to help ensure you cover all the areas.

 One way we’ve found helpful to assess a property is to print out an overhead from Google Maps.
-Then during a comprehensive 1- 2 hour walk around the property, make notes on the sheet about the affected areas.
+Then during a comprehensive 1- 2-hour walk around the property, make notes on the sheet about the affected areas.

 Here is a list of common surface types to consider for re-painting and possible repair:

 - metal surfaces